Tom Waits

 What are the highest-rated movies starring Tom Waits? +

-According to aggregate user scores, the absolute best titles starring Tom Waits are Wildwood, Licorice Pizza, and Bram Stoker’s Dracula.
+According to aggregate user scores, the absolute best titles starring Tom Waits are Wild Horse Nine, Wildwood, and Licorice Pizza.

 How many movies and TV shows has Tom Waits starred in? +